Object Permanence ADHD: Managing It In Adults and Children

 How Children, Teenagers, and Adults Affected

 ADHD and object permanence, commonly referred to as “out of sight, out of mind,” go hand in hand, particularly in individuals with neurodiversity, such as ADHD.
-While object permanence is not a medical symptom of ADHD, many people with ADHD report difficulties with this concept.
+While object permanence is not a medical ADHD struggle, many people with ADHD report difficulties with this concept.
 Research suggests that the ability is not entirely compromised and that individuals with ADHD understand the existence of objects even when they can’t see them.

 How does Object Permanence ADHD Develop?